Quickly exit this site by pressing the Escape key Quick exit

 |

-In response, the force developed an Improvement Plan and I received regular updates on progress at each Performance and Delivery Board.
-In addition, the meeting on 31 October focused specifically on the force’s response to the report enabling me to robustly hold the Chief Constable to account.
+In response to the 14 AFIs issued by HMICFRS, the force developed an Improvement Plan and I received regular updates on progress at each Performance and Delivery Board.

 Further information about my Performance and Delivery Board can be found on the OPCC website.